go9maboy/GovHack/README.md

 ## Motivation
 In New Zealand, one in five people experience depression at some stage in their life.
 One of my own family member suffered depression.
 It is extremely common.
 Yet, it is often very hard to realize your current condition yourself.
 Even if you realize something is not right about your mental health, it is hard to get help due to lack of motivation, embarassment, misunderstanding, and fear of cost of treatment.

-Someone close to you
-What was your motivation?
-Why did you build this project?
-What problem does it solve?
-What did you learn?
-What makes your project stand out?
-If your project has a lot of features, consider adding a "Features" section and listing them here.
+We envision that we can help more people by predicting their potential mental diseases and show you are not the only one suffering from these.

 ## Team Members
 [Jun Junghyun](https://www.linkedin.com/in/junjunghyun),